ipfs/roadmap/WG_JS_CORE.md

 - A JS IPFS daemon runs as part of the IPFS gateway cluster for at least 1 month without crashing
 - Performance metrics for a JS IPFS node are measurable:
     - Tools can process and graph performance data
     - Data can be queried to track down bugs and performance bottlenecks
 - Benchmarks exist to assert that:
   - Memory footprint remains stable and should not consume more than 20% more memory than a Go IPFS node
   - Network throughput is within an acceptable magnitude of Go IPFS
   - Data can be fetched with comparable speeds to tools like bittorrent, wget or rsync when 5 peers are connected who already have the data
   - Data can be exchanged with another IPFS node within 2x the speed a Go IPFS node would exchange it
 - An interoperable DHT exists and scales to hundreds of thousands of nodes
+- JS IPFS nodes can discover one another for specific topics via the rendezvous protocol
+    - \*-star servers are no longer in use
+- JS IPFS nodes use, and are compliant with the MDNS spec
 - A gossipsub implementation exists
 - An IPFS log API is implemented and tests ensure log messages are part of the API
 - A security audit is conducted on the code base and all issues resolved